 - Note the other person’s information.
 Write down the other driver’s contact information, insurance company and policy number, make and model of the car, and license plate number and state.
 If possible, get the names of other passengers involved, too.
 If there were any other witnesses, write down their names and contact info as well.

-If you do decide to proceed with a car insurance claim, contact your car insurance company as soon as possible, once you’re safe.
+Contact your car insurance company as soon as possible, once you’re safe.
 Call the company’s claims number, which is usually on your insurance card (you should also be able to find it online).
 Many major companies allow you to file a claim online or through a smartphone app.